-My work often reworks existing landscape images into paintings and in borrowing images as sources, mainly historical paintings, the traditions of landscape painting are the subject, rather than the observed natural world.
-Each work emerges from a convergence between historical source material, the surrounding landscape, memory and imagination.
-I am interested in how Western visual traditions of landscape representation have influenced contemporary ideas and attitudes concerning landscape and environment: geographical information focusing on the physical character of the landscape 'tells everything yet nothing.' *
+A number of works rework existing landscape images into paintings and in borrowing images as sources, mainly historical paintings, the traditions of landscape painting become the subject, rather than the observed natural world.
+Underlying the work is an ongoing interest in how Western visual traditions of landscape representation have influenced contemporary ideas and attitudes concerning landscape and environment: geographical information focusing on the physical character of the landscape 'tells everything yet nothing.' *

 Briony Anderson was born in Aberdeen and studied painting at Edinburgh College of Art and Art History at The University of Edinburgh.
 Exhibitions of her work have been presented at the Royal Society of Edinburgh/Edinburgh Art Festival, EB&Flow Gallery, London, Fleming Collection, London, Royal Scottish Academy, Edinburgh, Berloni Gallery, London, The University of Aberdeen and Acme Project Space, London.
 Residencies include: Cove Park, Argyll and Bute; Cill Rialaig Arts Centre, Co.
 Kerry; Dublin Fire Station; Acme Studio's five-year Work/Live Fire Station Residency, London; and Berloni Gallery, London.
 Works are in a number of private and public collections including the Government Art Collection, The University of Edinburgh, John Jones Contemporary Collection, Art in Healthcare and The University of Aberdeen.